Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: ``Focus group'' attacks

 The long white vertical streaks emanating from the top of the figure reveal that certain input basis vectors are not used in forming the shortest vectors in the lattice output.
 Those basis elements from (\ref{bdshiftpolys})-(\ref{bdchoices}) can be graphically represented as in Figure~\ref{fig:dots}, where the figure on the left represents the $x$-shifts and the figure on the right represents the $y$-shifts.
 Here the unfilled white circles indicate unused vectors and filled black circles indicate useful vectors.
-Boneh Durfee's .292 attack refines their .284 attack by discarding some $y$-shifts from (\ref{bdchoices}), but not the same ones as here.
-In fact, the figure indicates that most of the $y$-shifts are not used.
-It is more striking that some of the smaller $x$-shifts are not used, confirming the utility of a similar device in \cite[\S4]{BM}.
-Similar patterns arise for larger parameter sizes and were used to formulate the attack in Section~\ref{sec:experiments}.
-Indeed, examples of patterns yield useful descriptions in terms of parameters, which are then used to extrapolate good guesses for what families of sublattices to look at in more challenging situations. \item {\bf Remove unused basis elements.} This has advantages for run time, storage, and quality of results, since lattice reduction on smaller lattices improves dramatically.
+Boneh-Durfee's .292 attack refines their .284 attack by discarding some $y$-shifts from (\ref{bdchoices}), but not the same ones as here (theirs are chosen to minimize the covolume $|\L|$).
+In fact, the figure indicates that most of the $y$-shifts are not actually used.
+It is more striking that some of the smaller $x$-shifts are not used, consistent with the utility of a similar device in \cite[\S4]{BM}.
+Similar patterns arise for larger parameter sizes and were used to formulate the attack in Section~\ref{sec:experiments1}.
+Indeed, examples of patterns yield useful descriptions in terms of extra additional parameters, which are then used to extrapolate good guesses for which families of sublattices to look at in more challenging situations.

+\item {\bf Remove unused basis elements.} This has advantages for run time, storage, and quality of results, since lattice basis reduction on smaller lattices typically performs dramatically better.
+After all, the approximation factor in lattice basis reduction is tighter in smaller dimensions.

 \end{enumerate}